ismnoiet/SimpleWisdom/README.md

 * Success is to do what you love and find someone to pay you for it.
 * The cloud is just someone else computer.
+* Value is a positive transformation of someone's life, small or big.